 Toggle: English / Spanish

-Congenital platelet function defects are problems with platelets, one of the blood elements needed for normal blood clotting.
+Congenital platelet function defects are problems with one of the blood elements needed for normal clots to form.
+These cells are called platelets.
 Congenital means present from birth.

 Platelet storage pool disorder; Glanzmann's thrombasthenia; Bernard-Soulier syndrome; Platelet function defects - congenital

-Platelet storage pool disorder (also called platelet secretion disorder) is due to one of several defects that cause easy bleeding or bruising.
+- Platelet storage pool disorder (also called platelet secretion disorder) is due to a defect that cause easy bleeding or bruising.
 It is caused by the faulty storage of substances inside platelets.
 These substances are usually released to help platelets function properly.

 - Bleeding during and after surgery